In government, actions create records.

 The open-records process is the foundation.
 If you want to see what a county office actually has on file, this is the door.

-- Pre-Meeting Brief · Commission Meeting, May 18, 2026 (archive) The pre-meeting preview, kept here for the record: what was on the agenda going in, plus what was moving in committee that didn't appear in the packet.
+- Pre-Meeting Brief · Commission Meeting, May 18, 2026 A plain-language brief on Monday's commission meeting, what's on the agenda, what's moving in committee that doesn't appear in the packet, and what to watch for.
 Open the brief →

 This page is being built for residents.